 When you purchase FARO software, the Sales Agent discusses options to provide license keys to your FARO software.
 You can choose to use a USB dongle or to type the alphanumeric key when prompted by the software.
 Here are the differences between the two options.

 - Dongles are also called portlocks, hard locks, HLs, USB dongles, or USB license sticks.
 They look like a memory stick that you insert into the USB port on a computer.
 They are meant to be mobile, enabling you to install and run FARO software on more than one computer.
 A dongle usually stores only one set of keys, unless it is a network dongle, which can store several key sets.
 The keys appear on the dongle packaging, either outside or inside.
+On some dongles, the key is eched on the back of the dongle.

 TIP: Attach the dongle to your computer before you open FARO software.
 This enables the computer to supply the key to the software as it is loading.